irfansharif/runner/README.md

 $ modules/go/bin/go test -v .
 ```

+Alternatively, you can develop using bazel (which already points to mirrored Go
+SDK's containing the modified runtime changes for darwin, linux and freebsd).
+For unsupported OS/architectures, build the submoduled go as described above
-To develop using bazel, we need to tell it to build using the modified runtime.
+and point bazel to it using the following:
-To do so, edit the following portion of the top-level `WORKSPACE` to point to
-the cloned `go` submodule with the runtime changes:

 ```python
 go_local_sdk(